SuperBruceJia/Google-Scholar-Citations-Download/README.md

-# Google Scholar Citation Papers Download via Python selenium and Sci-Hub
+# Download Google Scholar Citation Papers

-These scripts aim to download all the citation papers for your one paper
+These scripts aim to download all the citation papers of one paper via selenium and Sci-Hub

 # Tutorial on the macOS